gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/CLASS-DIAGRAMS.md

 }
 ````

-During this implementation, it was discovered several issues with the serialization of data.
+During this implementation, several issues with the serialization of data were discovered.
 First, custom maps that have built turrets in its initial launch triggered corrputed files.
 After solving that issue, they still have problems in saving ``TurretBuild`` instances in general.
 If turrets are placed and the already built ones are not touched, the turrets that were placed are not saved, so when loading the save file, they are not placed anywhere.

 Besides that particular case, saving and loading turrets instances and its configurations are working.

 ##### Notes
 For simplicity, some methods from the ``TurretBuild`` class were not mentioned in the diagram, since they are *inner helpers* for other methods.
-Every new and changed method were specified in [modifications' class diagram](./README.md#Class-diagram-for-modifications)
+Every new and changed method were specified in [modifications' class diagram](./README.md#Class-diagram-for-modifications).